-For the 2012 assessment, sales from October 2010 - September 2011 were used.
-Although the median sales price statewide was \$4,105 per acre, the median sales price for the base counties was higher (\$5,201 per acre).
-The base value for Green Acres purposes was set at \$5,200 per acre for the 2012 assessment.
+For the 2013 assessment, sales from October 2011 - September 2012 were used.
+Although the median sales price statewide was \$4,813 per acre, the median sales price for the base counties was higher (\$8,400 per acre).
+The base value for Green Acres purposes was set at \$8,400 per acre for the 2013 assessment.

-Sales and per-acre prices increased during the 2011-2012 study period for the 2013 assessment.
-The 2013 Green Acres base value was set at \$8,400 per acre.
-Referring to the Green Acres factor map (Appendix C), most of the counties' factors throughout the state are below 100%, meaning the tilled values used for those counties will be below \$8,400 per acre for Green Acres purposes.
+Sales and per-acre prices increased during the 2012-2013 study period for the 2014 assessment.
+The 2014 Green Acres base value was set at \$9,400 per acre.
+Referring to the Green Acres factor map (Appendix C), most of the counties' factors throughout the state are below 100%, meaning the tilled values used for those counties will be below \$9,400 per acre for Green Acres purposes.

-Statewide assessed values of 2a and 2b land increased 23.4 percent while estimated market values for properties enrolled in the Green Acres program declined 6.1 percent.
+Statewide assessed values of 2a and 2b land increased 21.5% percent while estimated market values for properties enrolled in the Green Acres program declined 0.61% percent.
 The properties that experienced a decline in value deferred under Green Acres are likely those that have seen the greatest decline in development pressure, due to the 2008 recession.
-Green Acres value subject to tax (after deferment) is up almost 2.7 percent.
-The consequence of these changes is that Green Acres deferment is down 25 percent.
-The chart below illustrates these changes.
+Green Acres value subject to tax (after deferment) is up almost 14.7 percent.
+The consequence of these changes is that Green Acres deferment is down 53.3% percent.
+The chart below illustrates changes through the 2013 assessment year.